zmoog/es/README.md

-# elasticsearch-cli
+# es

-Elasticsearch CLI tool to access [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) from the terminal.
+`es` is a simple CLI tool to use a subset of the [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) from the terminal.

 ## Installation